 will be looking for problems a student could encounter while

-doing the activity, such as: safety issues, missed topic
+doing the activity, such as: safety issues, missed topic points,

-and materials list, design and layout, etc.
+list, design and layout, etc.

 assigned grade will replace the grade earned on the original exercise.

-for example, the newly improved activity grade is a 90%
+for example, the newly improved activity grade is a 90% and

-replace was a 70%, the 90% grade will replace it.
+was a 70%, the 90% grade will replace it.

 substitute grade will never reduce the initial grade, however, and

 the substitute grade will never exceed 100%.

 the exercise grade has been replaced, the substitute grade cannot